If you are looking for natural solutions for androgenic alopecia and hair loss, then you should definitely check out these DHT blocking foods.

 Dihydrotestosterone, or DHT, is a hormone that is derived from testosterone.

-Our body creates DHT when testosterone interacts with an enzyme called 5-alpha reductase, which converts the free testosterone molecule into DHT.
+Our body creates this sex hormone when testosterone interacts with an enzyme called 5-alpha reductase(5-AR), which converts the free testosterone molecule into DHT.
 Next, the DHT attaches to the hair follicle and begins to attack it.
 Eventually, the hair follicle begins to shrink, which is a process called miniaturization.